antibland/playground/README.md

 What is it?
 -----------
 Sometimes I have ideas for short demos and concise little ideas.
-Now there's a place for them to be stored and shared.
+Now there's a place for these ideas to live and grow.

 Although I use 3rd party libraries at work, I don't like relying on them in my free time.
 All of these demos are written using native JavaScript, sass (scss) and HTML5.
 In addition, I try to make the examples accessible as possible.